 Entry guide · 2026 edition

-Visit Japan Web 2026: One Account, Three QR Codes, and the New Joint Kiosk
+Visit Japan Web 2026: One Account, One QR Code, and the New Joint Kiosk

 Visit Japan Web is the optional online service that replaces the paper arrival card and customs declaration most travellers used to fill out on the plane.
-In 2026, Tokyo Haneda, Narita and Kansai rolled out a Joint Kiosk that scans your QR code and passport in a single step.
+In 2026, Narita (Terminal 3), Haneda, Kansai and Fukuoka rolled out a Joint Kiosk that scans your QR code and passport in a single step.
 Here is exactly what to register, what changed, and where the system still trips people up.

 The 30-second summary

-Register on Visit Japan Web up to two weeks before your flight, complete both immigration and customs sections, and screenshot the QR codes before you board.
-At Haneda, Narita and Kansai you now scan once at a Joint Kiosk instead of stopping at two separate counters.
+Register on Visit Japan Web up to two weeks before your flight, complete both immigration and customs sections, and screenshot the QR code before you board.
+At Narita (T3), Haneda, Kansai and Fukuoka you now scan once at a Joint Kiosk instead of stopping at two separate counters.
 The tax-free shopping function is being phased out — most stores ignore it.

 Quick Facts